ifad/clammit/README.md

 virus-status-code        | (Optional) The HTTP status code to return when a virus is found.
 Default 418 application-url          | (Optional) Forward all requests to this application content-memory-threshold | (Optional) Maximum payload size to keep in RAM.
-Larger files are spooled to disk log-file                 | (Optional) The clammit log file, if ommitted will log to stdout test-pages               | (Optional) If true, clammit will also offer up a page to perform test uploads debug                    | (Optional) If true, more things will be logged max-file-size            | (Optional) The maximum file size to scan.
+Larger files are spooled to disk log-file                 | (Optional) The clammit log file, if omitted will log to stdout test-pages               | (Optional) If true, clammit will also offer up a page to perform test uploads debug                    | (Optional) If true, more things will be logged max-file-size            | (Optional) The maximum file size to scan.
 Files larger than this will not be scanned.
-Default 25MB
+Default 25MB statsd-address           | (Optional) The address of the StatsD server for metrics collection statsd-namespace         | (Optional) The namespace for StatsD metrics.
+Default is "clammit"

 The listen address can be a TCP port or Unix socket, e.g.: